xiaoninghe/kaggle/digit-recognizer/README.md

 ## Model

-This model is a 3-layer NN, with 2 128-node hidden layers and a 10 node output layer with sparse categorical cross entropy as the loss function.
+This model is a 3-layer NN, with 2 128-node hidden layers and a 10-node output layer with sparse categorical cross entropy as the loss function.
 Model was trained over 34 iterations.

 I plotted the learning curve for this model with the MNIST validation set provided by Tensorflow Keras.
 Metrics:
 (training accuracy, training loss, validation accuracy, validation loss) = (0.9890, 0.0532, 0.9694,  0.2495)